zevv/npeg/README.md

 ```

-### Action captures
+### Code block captures

-The `%` operator can be used to execute arbitrary Nim code during parsing.
-The
+Within the `peg()` macro it is possible to freely mix PEG rule definitions and
-Nim code can access all captures made within the capture through the implicit
+Nim code.
+The code can access all captures made within the capture through the
-declared variable `c: seq[string]`.
-Note that the Nim code gets executed during
+implicit declared variable `c: seq[string]`.

-parsing, *even if the match is part of a pattern that fails and is later
+Note that the Nim code gets executed during parsing, *even if the match is part
-backtracked*
+of a pattern that fails and is later backtracked*

-The example has been extended to capture each word and number with the regular
+The example has been extended to capture each word and number with the `>`
-`>` capture prefix.
-Then the complete pair is passed to a snippet of Nim code
+string capture prefix.
+When the `pair` rule is matched, the attached code block
-by the `%` operator, where the data is added to a Nim table:
+is executed, which can access the value of the captures in the `c[]` array:

 ```nim
 from strutils import parseInt